 Answer: An employee may stop contributing money from his or her pay at any time.
 However, the plan document determines if and when an employee is able to receive a distribution of his/her account.
 The most common rule is that unless death, disability, normal retirement or separation from service occurs, a distribution from an employee’s account is not likely.
 There are exceptions for financial hardship, loans and in-service withdrawals.
 Please consult with your plan’s analyst for your plan’s specific withdrawal options.

-Answer: The following are the only acceptable reasons for obtaining a hardship distribution under the terms of the Dynamic Pension Services, Inc. prototype document:
+Answer: The following are acceptable reasons for obtaining a hardship distribution under the terms of the Dynamic Pension Services, Inc. prototype document:

 - To pay un-reimbursed medical expenses which you, your spouse, or dependents incur;